#15 Notre Dame Fighting Irish Bowl Game Projections

 No team in the country has been as bipolar as the #15 Notre Dame Fighting Irish.
 They beat a traditional power/10 win team in Clemson (in a game where they were unranked and yet only four-point underdogs for some reason), but they also lost to both a mediocre mid-major team in Marshall, and a really unimpressive and uninteresting Stanford side.

-So much for that!
-Ironically, it appears that everyone thinks they know where the Irish are going end up- Jacksonville, FL.
-Getting blown out potentially playoff bound USC last night didn’t do anything to change that.
+Ironically, it appears that everyone is on the same page, when it comes to projecting where the Irish are going end up- Jacksonville, FL.
+Getting blown out by potentially playoff bound USC, who moved up to four in the rankings, didn’t do anything to change that.
+These projections were the same both before and after the decisive defeat at the Coliseum.

+By the way, more on that, and that game’s role in the classic Christmas film “Die Hard” over at this link.

 Notre Dame Fighting Irish Bowl Game Projections